space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - Revolutionary Leader Cap: Codeword damage spoken when wearing the cap is not split; full damage is dealt to all who hear it.
 Only Headrevs benefit from this effect.
 - Distress Beacon: Spawns a Revolutionary-aligned shuttle with **3** Revolutionary ghost roles and some supplies to combat Command.

+## Possible Expansions

+Revolutions could be flavored after certain corporations with appropriate codewords (Syndicate converting the station or DonkCo. doing a corporate takeover).<br>
+More items could be implemented for more Revolutionary playstyles.
+Certain events could trigger based on conversion thresholds; e.g. ERT if station reaches 80% conversion.
+Revs could be given objectives that, if successful, deals special map-wide CHP damage that is difficult to heal back up.